mariam-and-cindy/predicting-programming-languages/README.md

 -------------------

 Perform statistical analysis on data collected via web-scraping of the GitHub site.
-After collecting a minimal amount of data from GitHub, including the project's Readme file, we attempted to predict the primary programming language used in each project.
+After collecting over 300 repositories from GitHub we predicted the primary programming language used in each project.

-This involves data cleaning, wrangling and exploration, as well as modeling and validation/verification of modeling results.
+This project involves data cleaning, wrangling and exploration, as well as modeling and validation/verification of modeling results.